domlimm/orbital-react-native-workshop/README.md

 ## Any Queries?

 Please feel free to ping!
-You can find the emails from the mailing of the workshop details.
+You can find the emails from the mailing of the workshop details or you can create an issue from the Issues tab.
 More than happy to help!

 ## To run the application